talhanaseers/EECS447/Logical_Relational_Schema_Design/Schema_Documentation.md

 ## Schema Documentation

 ### Relational Schema Diagram
-The relational schema diagram is a visual representation showing all relations, attributes, primary keys, and foreign keys.
-(This diagram can be found in this repository with a .png extension.)
+This diagram can be found in this repository with a .png extension.

 ### Data Dictionary